wp-plugins/widget-wrangler/README.txt

 1. Cloned Wordpress Widget

 == Changelog ==
+= 1.3 =

+* Feature: Now use Widget Wrangler on any post type and the blog page (Posts page).
+* Feature: Use template with advanced parsed widget.
+* Feature: Set widgets for the home/frontpage when using Wordpress's 'Reading Setting' for 'Front page displays' as 'Your latest posts'.
+Settings >> Reading >> Front page displays.
+* Programming: Refactored function names to standardize concepts and descriptors

 = 1.2.1 =

 * Feature: Additional template options per widget (see FAQ: How can I control a widget's template)